thoughtsondata/ds-portfolio/README.md

 1. A buildings cooling load
 2. A buildings heating load

-Using data that contains the energy and size metrics of various buildings, I answer this question using a linear and ridge regression models.
+Using data that contains the energy and size metrics of various buildings, I answer this question using both linear and ridge regression models.
 The end result being models that can predict a buildings energy consumption based on its compactness, total wall and glazing area, and overall height.

 View the notebook [here](https://github.com/zarekivey/ds-portfolio/blob/main/Energy_Dashboard/energy_dashboard.ipynb).